suhail3728/Working-hours-backend/learning journal.md

 - ### Sign in :

-  - During the signing in we use `signInWithEmailAndPassword` this component that is provided by the firebase auth package.
+  - During the signing in we use `signInWithEmailAndPassword` the component is provided by the firebase auth package.
   - This component checks for an user and create a auth token if the credentials are correct.
   - In my project: